 RSPB Havergate Island

-is famous for its breeding avocets and terns, which can be seen throughout the spring and summer.
-In autumn and winter, the island provides a haven for large numbers of ducks and wading birds.
+is located close to Orford and Woodbridge on the River Ore, and is famous for its breeding avocets and terns, which can be seen throughout the spring and summer.
+In autumn and winter, the island provides a haven for large numbers of ducks and wading birds, and brown hares are abundant.
 Boasting five hides and a viewing screen, there's great scope for birdwatching

-on Havergate Island.
-A trail cuts through the island, allowing walkers to enjoy a gentle mile and a quarter long stroll across it.
-The boat trip to the island adds to the interest of your day out, and helps you really feel you’re getting away from it all.Seasonal highlights
+on the Island.
+A trail cuts through the island, allowing walkers to enjoy a gentle mile and a quarter stroll across it.

 Grassland butterflies, such as skippers, small coppers, wall and meadow browns and gatekeepers, are common.
 Migrating wading birds stop off on the lagoons to feed and roost.
 Wheatears can be seen on the paths and shingle in late summer.